kailash-manasarovar/statement/docs/timeline/2023/november.md

 - The tech failed and faltered again and again in early 2024.
 I think this is probably a red-herring now.
 - He, or other parties, certainly added a lot of malicious code to the docs backend set up which broke our SEO for months before we could figure it out.
 - In any case, from the moment I gave Nadim my X account details and looked him up online in private, everything changed for me at Polygon.
-- My boss Grace Torrellas starts to treat me badly and I am no longer given any work by Gabriel Silva who I am supposed to be working with closely.
+- My boss Grace Torrellas starts to treat me with disdain and I am no longer given any work by Gabriel Silva who I am supposed to be working with closely.
+- Was this all intentional?

 ### Redundancies